pengwynn/compass-wordpress/README.markdown

 What this does is call `compass`, requires the compass-wordpress extension, uses the framework wordpress, sets the sass and css directories, sets the Sass output to be compressed and finally ends with you setting the theme name.

-Read more details at Wynn's blog: http://wynnnetherland.com/2009/11/sass-up-your-wordpress-themes-with-compass/
+Read more details at [Wynn's blog](http://wynnnetherland.com/2009/11/sass-up-your-wordpress-themes-with-compass/).

 ** As of this version, we only have support for Thematic developed.
 Suggest one to use, or fork the project and take a stab at it yourself.
 Either way, get in touch we want to hear from you.